 Start off by trying to recognise the emotion of loneliness: what does it look like when you are lonely?
 What sort of thoughts are associated with loneliness?
 You might find that you are having quite negative thoughts surrounding feeling lonely.
 Try coming up with some positive alternatives that you can have to hand.
 These could be:

 Remember that feeling lonely is very normal during these difficult times!
 You are not alone: you can reach out to your healthcare professional, or access support through organisations such as the Samaritans (www.samaritans.org/branches/slough).

+Hope College is also here to support you if you’re feeling lonely during these difficult times.
+You might enjoy our Ways to Wellbeing workshop; please click here to learn more.
+Our supportive material on Managing Emotions During COVID, which you can see by clicking here, might also give you some useful tips.
+Finally, you can always ring CMHT and the Recovery Team on 01753 690950.
+We can get through this together!

 References (referencing the work summarised above)